The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 ﴿فَتَرَى الْقَوْمَ فِيهَا صَرْعَىٰ كَأَنَّهُمْ أَعْجَازُ نَخْلٍ خَاوِيَةٍ﴾

-Here, there is almost no Hud as a person.
+Here, there is almost no Hud (peace be upon him) as a person.
 There is only the terminal imprint of his people in the barest form of the verdict.
 Why?
 Because al-Haqqah is not a surah of slow pedagogical mediation; it is a surah of reality that strikes.

-The Hud of this surah is therefore a Hud erased within the collision itself.
+The Hud (peace be upon him) of this surah is therefore a Hud (peace be upon him) erased within the collision itself.
 Everything that remained narrative has been removed; only the impact remains.
 The truth is no longer disputed; it has fallen.

-11. In al-Fajr (89): ‘Ad as deceptive imperial architecture under surveillance
+11. In al-Fajr (89): ‘Ad as deceptive architecture of power under surveillance

-Finally, in al-Fajr, the name of Hud disappears, but ‘Ad returns in a decisive form:
+Finally, in al-Fajr, the name of Hud (peace be upon him) disappears, but ‘Ad returns in a decisive form:

 Have you not seen how your Lord dealt with ‘Ad, Iram of the pillars?
 (89:6–7)